thegetty/quire-docs/content/about/quire.md

 - **Zooming Images & Maps** Enable zooming capabilities on images and embedded maps
 - **Video & Audio Embeds** Include audio and video clips with ease (including Soundcloud, YouTube, and Vimeo)
 - **Dynamic Navigation**  Use tables of contents and menus to navigate and jump to other sections
-- **Full-text Search** Search throughout publication quickly and efficiently
+- **Full-text Search** Perform global search throughout publication
 - **Page-level Citation** Create citations that directly link to footnotes
 - **Footnotes** Link footnotes with page-level citations
 - **Bibliographies** Create bibliographies the link to citations and footnotes